-(5) Cash, Cash Equivalents, and Investments
+(3) Cash, Cash Equivalents, and Investments

 Cash includes cash on hand and amounts in checking accounts, which are insured by the Federal Depository Insurance Corporation or are collateralized under provisions of the Virginia Security for Public Deposits Act.
-At June 30, 2017 and 2016, the carrying amount of the Authority's deposits was \$55,638,042 and \$64,807,340, respectively.
-The associated bank balance of the Authority's deposits was \$47,531,151 and \$45,219,355 at June 30, 2017 and 2016, respectively.
+At March 31, 2019 and 2018, the carrying amount of the Authority's deposits was \$81,984,985 and \$45,899,632, respectively.
+The associated bank balance of the Authority's deposits was \$92,560,334 and \$42,659,102 at March 31, 2019 and 2018, respectively.
 The difference between the carrying amount and the bank balance is due to outstanding checks, deposits in transit, and other reconciling items.

 Cash equivalents include investments with original maturities of three months or less from date of purchase.
-Investments consist of U.S. government and agency securities, municipal tax-exempt securities, corporate notes, repurchase agreements and various other investments for which there are no securities as evidence of the investment.
+Investments consist of U.S. government and agency securities, repurchase agreements, asset-backed securities, agency-mortgage backed securities, money market securities and other interest-bearing securities held at the FHLB Atlanta.
 Investments in the bond funds consist of those permitted by the various resolutions adopted by the Authority.
-At June 30, 2017 and 2016, total cash equivalents were \$838,634,739 and \$962,754,464, respectively.
+At March 31, 2019 and 2018, total cash equivalents were \$942,585,834 and \$832,717,309, respectively.

 The Investment of Public Funds Act of the Code of Virginia as well as the various bond resolutions establishes permitted investments for the Authority.
 Within the permitted statutory framework, the Authority's investment policy is to fully invest all monies and maximize the return thereon, by investing and managing investments in a prudent manner that will enable the Authority to fulfill its financial commitments.
-Approved investments include but are not limited to: direct obligations of the United States of America, direct obligations of any state or political subdivision of the United States of America, obligations unconditionally guaranteed by the United States of America or other political subdivisions, bonds, debentures, certificates of deposit, repurchase agreements, swap contracts, futures contracts, and forward contracts.
-No more than 3.0% of the Authority's total assets may be invested in any one entity, excluding repurchase agreement transactions, and no more than 10% of the Authority's total assets can be invested in repurchase agreement transactions maturing in less than one month.
-Such agreements must be collateralized with U.S. Treasury or Agency securities with a market value at least equal to 102% of the principal amount of the agreement.
+Approved investments include but are not limited to: direct obligations of the U.S. government, direct obligations of any state or political subdivision of the U.S. government, obligations unconditionally guaranteed by the U.S. government or other political subdivisions, bonds, debentures, certificates of deposit, repurchase agreements, swap contracts, futures contracts, and forward contracts.
+No more than 3.0% of the Authority's total assets may be invested in any one entity, excluding obligations issued or guaranteed by the U.S. government and repurchase agreement transactions.
+However, repurchase agreements cannot be no more than 10% of the Authority's total assets and must mature in less than one month.
+Such agreements must be collateralized with U.S. Treasury or Agency securities with a fair value at least equal to 102% of the principal amount of the agreement.